Pescadora Billfish Championship

-Conduct: The Tournament Director reserves the right to refuse entry to any participant for any reason.
+- Conduct: The Tournament Committee reserves the right to refuse entry to any participant for any reason.
 There are no refunds on entry fees.
 Cheating in any form is 1,000% NOT TOLERATED.
 If you feel the need to cheat or bend the rules, you are not welcome at the Pescadora Billfish Championship.
-Any person with a protest must present it to the Tournament Director by 7:30pm on the same day for review by the Committee.
+Any person with an official protest must present it to the Tournament Director by 7:30pm on the same day for review by the Committee.
 By entering this tournament, participants agree to abide by all rules and decisions.
 The decision of the Rules Committee is final.

 No Results Found